will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 <!-- ## Protocol Decomposition via Interaction Graphs -->

 Concurrent and distributed protocols can be formally viewed as a set of logical *actions*, which symbolically describe the set of allowed transitions the system can take.
 We may want to analyze the structure of a protocol's actions, though, to understand the interaction between them and to reason about a protocol's underlying compositional structure e.g. for improving verification efficiency when possible.
-One approach to reasoning about the decomposition of a protocol into subcomponents is to break up its *actions* into a set of disjoint subsets.
-This is a useful starting point for decomposition of concurrent protocols since actions represent the atomic units of behavior within a protocol specification.
-We can also use this basic type of decomposition to define a formal notion of *interaction* between subcomponents of a protocol.
+One approach to reasoning about the decomposition of a protocol into subcomponents is to break up its actions into a set of disjoint subsets, and view each subset as a separate logical component.
+This is a useful starting point for decomposition of protocols since actions represent the atomic units of behavior within a protocol specification.
+We can also use this basic type of decomposition to define various formal notions of *interaction* between subcomponents of a protocol.

 <!-- , which illustrates the logical interaction structure of a protocol and can also be used for accelerating verification for some protocols with the adequate interaction structure. -->